github/docs/content/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop.md

   feature: desktop
 shortTitle: Clone a GitHub repo
 ---

-{% tip %}
+> [!TIP]

-**Tip:**  You also can use {% data variables.product.prodname_desktop %} to clone repositories that exist on {% data variables.product.prodname_dotcom %}.
+> You also can use {% data variables.product.prodname_desktop %} to clone repositories that exist on {% data variables.product.prodname_dotcom %}.
 For more information, see "[AUTOTITLE](/desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop)."

-{% endtip %}

 1. Sign in to {% data variables.product.github %} and {% data variables.product.prodname_desktop %} before you start to clone.
 {% data reusables.repositories.navigate-to-repo %}